voostindie/markdown-curator/README.md

 ## Create an new Java artifact

-- Create a new Maven project `myproject`.
+- Create a new Maven project, e.g. `myproject`.
-- Add the `markdown-curator` and `logback` as a dependency.
+- Add the `markdown-curator` and `logback` libraries as dependencies.
-- Add the `spring-boot-maven-plugin` to create a runnable JAR.
+- Add the `spring-boot-maven-plugin` plugin to create a runnable JAR.

 A `mvn clean package` and `java -jar target/myproject.jar` should result in the curator starting up and exiting immediately, telling you that it can't find any curators.